This is an updated (as of March 2019) version of an old recipe that called for simplicity and improvements.

-There’s a variation of this easy stir fry in just about every South East Asian country and this is my interpretation of each brought together.
+There’s a variation of this easy stir fry in just about every South East Asian country and this is my interpretation of the Thai iteration.
 Also, look how well used my wok is.
 I am protective of it like a mother is of her child and a person like me is of cats.
 It would probably be in my top seventy things I would take along in the stranded on a desert island scenario (which, by the way, WHY DO PEOPLE ASK THAT QUESTION).

 Water spinach is a hollow stemmed versatile leafy green that grows in, you guessed it, water.
 The leafy tops are tender when cooked, while the stems maintain a crisp bite if prepared well.
 Well known and used throughout East Asia, it’s increasingly easy to find this vegetable in UK based Asian grocery shops as well.
 In London, you will find it just about anywhere in Chinatown (or, if you’re East, in one of the many Vietnamese supermarkets along Mare and Well Streets).

 Sometimes shops label water spinach differently, so just in case you’re looking and can’t find it then here’s what it’s called in a million other languages.
 It tends to come in massive 500 gram bags, but pak boong cooks down to about 25% of its picked volume (so don’t fret about purchasing what looks like such a large quantity).

 English: water spinach, water morning glory, Chinese spinach, swamp cabbage, water convolvulus